agileware/wp-civicrm-ux/USAGE.md

 ### Event Listing Example 2

-Example shortcode to list multiple Event Types.
+Example code to list multiple Event Types.
 Same as above, except changes the event_type_id parameter: `event_type_id=IN:18,19`

 The following example code can be inserted into a WordPress page when using the Code Editor mode.
 This code demonstrates how to apply styles and layout to the listing.